JG-0212/DA6400_RL_PA1/README.md

   - Make sure to select the correct kernel for your system from the top-right corner of your notebook, while running the above notebooks

 ## Results
-Following are a few visulaizations showing the performance of the SARSA and Q-Learning agents in the respective environments.
+Following are a few visualizations showing the performance of the SARSA and Q-Learning agents in the respective environments.

 ### CartPole-v1
  <table>